xsynaptic/synaptic-lightroom-presets/readme.md

 ## DONATIONS

 If you find these presets useful please consider making a donation!
-Not only do I give my presets away but my photos are also released under a Creative Commons license.
-My entire livelihood is based on free culture, in fact.
-This only works if people are generous!
-(Assuming, of course, that anyone derives value from my work.)
-Here are a variety of ways you can support me:
+Here are a variety of ways you can show your support:

 * [Bitcoin](https://bitcoin.org/): **1AkzqWAqsxedefHq9G4hcYTmhBWkmJfF14**
 * [Stellar](https://launch.stellar.org): **gpkNMoRefk8YV7PakSqyHEg1BNsmzAn4Ne**